blockprint-collective/blockgauge/README.md

 This is a microservice to accompany [blockprint][] and [blockdreamer][].

-The aim of the gauge is measure `blockprint`'s accuracy live using synthetic blocks from `blockdreamer`.
+The aim of the gauge is to measure `blockprint`'s accuracy live using synthetic blocks from `blockdreamer`.
 It does this by receiving blocks from `blockdreamer` via `POST /classify`, and then preparing and sending them to `blockprint` for classification.
 The classifications are then compared to the known identities of the nodes, recorded by the gauge and served on the